AmeliaCMU/AmeliaScenes/README.md

 - `[overwrite]`: If the processing should overwrite the existing data.
 By default it is set to `True`.
 - `[perc_process]`: Top limit vizualization of the data being processed.
 By default it is set to `1.0`.
 - `[seed]`: Seed for the random number generator.
 By default it is set to `42`.
+- `[jobs]`: Number of Python worker processes to be used in parallel.
+By default it is set to `-1`, which will use all available CPUs.

 #### Expected output